aisc-org/aisc-model-viewer/src/slotted-hss/calculations.md

            &= 18.0~\rm{in.}^2
 \end{align} $$

 Calculate the net tensile area.
+The weld size is typically neglected in this calculation.

 $$ \begin{align}
     A_{nt} &= (\tfrac34~\rm{in.}) (6~\rm{in.}) \\